tpaulus/url-shortner-flask/README.md

 want to split the DB Connection pool to have both sessions for the leader node, as well a pool for the followers so that read only traffic could be directed to the readers to reduce load on the writers.

-Long term, it may be necessary to implement an aggregation function for the Access DB to flatten the old records if we do not ever want to provide more granularity than 24-hours, 7-days, and all time to reduce the size and number of records in that table.
+Long term, it may be necessary to implement an aggregation function for the Access Table to flatten the old records if we do not ever want to provide more granularity than 24-hours, 7-days, and all time to reduce the size and number of records in that table.

 ### Access Logging